Omkar270048/Scanner_py/README.md

 - `scanner.py`: The main script for scanning documents.
 Contains functions for loading images, processing, and saving results.
 - `transform.py`: Contains helper functions for perspective transformation.
-- `requirements.txt`: Lists the Python packages required to run the code.

-## Contributing

-Contributions are welcome!
-To contribute:

-1. **Fork the Repository**: Create a personal copy of the repository.
-2. **Create a Branch**: Create a new branch for your changes.
-3. **Make Changes**: Implement your changes or new features.
-4. **Submit a Pull Request**: Open a pull request with a description of your changes.

-Please ensure that your code adheres to the existing coding style and passes any tests before submitting a pull request.

----

-Feel free to customize further, including replacing placeholders like `yourusername` with your actual GitHub username and adjusting the file paths and names as necessary.